hjs-spec/.github/profile/README.md

 # JEP Runtime Stack

-Portable, replayable, and verifiable accountability runtime for AI agents, tools, workflows, and delegation systems.
+Portable, replayable, and verifiable accountability runtime for AI agents, tools, workflows, delegation systems, and cross-runtime execution environments.

 JEP / HJS / JAC is a layered protocol and runtime stack for: